onflow/Flow-Working-Groups/README.md

 Each working group meets at a regular cadence.
 The meetings are public and **anyone** can join.
 Meeting invites are published on the groups forum topic summarized below.
 Please subscribe to the forum topics to receive a notification for the next meeting.
-Meeting cadence and agendas can be found in each of the respective sub-folders.
+Meeting cadence, agendas, past meeting and other information can be found in each of the working group sub-folders.

 Additionally, groups also have a dedicated Discord channel for async discussions.